ashtcn/arm11/README.md

 ## Extension: OpenCV Game Engine

 See the submodule `open-cv-game-engine`.
 It has a seperate README that describes use.
 LaTeX documentation is available in the `LaTeX Documentation` directory.

+To build the extension, simple use the script `./setup_engine`.